gpsnts/netflix_frontpage/README.md

 # Netflix Clone

-A simple Netflix frontpage implementation using VanillaJS using the TheMovieDB API
+A simple Netflix frontpage implementation using VanillaJS and TheMovieDB API